Matador Ecosystem

 Riparian Restoration

 The Matador Ranch and FWP worked to improve two miles of riparian area along the Middle and West creeks.
 Together, we successfully returned these sections to their historical channel and installed fish passage access to allow travel and keep water in the main channel instead of flowing into irrigation ditches.
+In 2024 theRanch began a trial testing virtual fencing as a tool to better understand and adjust livestock use of the riparian areas.

 Block Management

-Matador Ranch and Cattle utilizes a Block Management Program in coordination with Fish, Wildlife, and Parks, as a tool for managing the elk population on the Ranch.
+Matador Ranch and Cattle utilizes a Block ManagementProgram in coordination with Fish, Wildlife, and Parks, as a tool for managing the elk population on the Ranch.
 The program is a cooperative and voluntary initiative between private landowners and Fish, Wildlife, & Parks that provides the public free access to private land during a set timeframe of the hunting season.
 Typically, the designated land lies adjacent to or provides access to isolated public land.
 Hunters are required to sign in prior to each day of access.
-In the 2022 hunting season, the Beaverhead division enrolled approximately 44,000 acres in the program, and access was allowed from September 1st through December 1st.
+In the 2024 hunting season, the Beaverhead division enrolled approximately 44,000 acres in the program, and access was allowed fromSeptember 1st through December 1st.